Use the Accessibility Checker

 In PowerPoint, the timer in the Edit view of the toolbar for playing videos can help you to ascertain the starting and ending times to be specified in the caption file:

-Ensure that you add the hours (00:) at the beginning and a third digit after the period to comply with the required time format.
+Ensure that you add the hours (00:) at the beginning and a third digit after the period to comply with the required time format. - Text that needs to appear on the screen during that particular segment of time.

 (Limit yourself to a maximum of three lines of text to ensure all the words fit on the screen.)